3 days getaway in Ba Be, the largest lake in Vietnam

 Dau Dang waterfall

-For the inhabitants, this round water reservoir measures some 3000 square metres is a legendary place where a young hunter had met seven fairies.
-It’s also the opportunity to find medicinal plants and taste some local delicacies, especially grilled fish with a typical taste cooked by women from the Tay in Bac Kan.
-Don't forget to take photos to memorize beautiful moments in front of emerald water surrounded by an idyllic setting.
+For the inhabitants, this round water reservoir measures some 3000 square metres and is a legendary place where a young hunter met seven fairies.
+It’s also affords you the opportunity to find medicinal plants and taste some local delicacies, especially grilled fish with a typical taste cooked by women from the Tay in Bac Kan.
+Don't forget to take photos to capture beautiful moments in front of the emerald water surrounded by an idyllic setting.

 An Ma Temple